 WEBB is an active parent organization that provides support to all the West Essex High School Band Programs throughout the year.
-We work alongside Mr. Fabrizio and Mrs. Swanick to bring enriching and educational experiences to the students of the West Essex Concert Band, Indoor Percussion, Jazz Ensemble, Marching Knights, Symphonic Winds, and Winter Guard.
-The programs sponsored by WEBB include Sectional Coaches, Jazz Ensemble Workshops, Music In Our Schools Dinner, Concert Hospitality, Tournament of Bands Chapter X Home Show, Senior Scholarships, and much, much more!
+We work alongside Mr. Griffin and Mrs. Swanick to bring enriching and educational experiences to the students of the West Essex Concert Band, Indoor Percussion, Jazz Ensemble, Marching Knights, Symphonic Winds, and Winter Guard.
+The programs sponsored by WEBB include Sectional Coaches, Jazz Ensemble Workshops, Music In Our Schools Dinner, Concert Hospitality, Tournament of Bands Chapter X Championship Home Show, Senior Scholarships, and much, much more!

 As a Band Parent and a member of WEBB, your most valuable contribution is your time and support.
 Attending meetings regularly, and supporting our children at concerts, competitions, football games, and other performances is imperative for a successful program.
 Our goal is to support our children and the music directors, and help raise funds to provide programs and activities that, along with those provided directly by the School, create a complete and inspiring music program experience.

 WEBB Meetings are held on a monthly basis in the High School cafeteria (click here to see the Calendar tab for up-to-date meeting information).
 Our meetings typically last one hour and include engaging discussion on a range of topics including programs, fundraising, achievements, performances, and much more!